Return to Main Boat Specs Page

 24 volt forced air ventilation system throughout

-Hose teed to fuel polisher to drain bladder tank and jerry cans
+Hose teed to fuel polisher used to drain bladder tank and jerry cans

 Sail control: